roberttkahelin8/thingmajigs/README.md

 Version Licenses:
 Remake versions: All rights reserved unless otherwise explicitly stated.

-Version 1.2.5 and below do not fall under this license, they fall under the MCreator license, which is GPL-3.0 and previously the Academic Free License 3.0.
+Version 1.2.5 and below do not fall under this license, they fall under the GPL-3.0 and previously (pre-1.17~ versions) the Academic Free License 3.0.

 Versions 1.2.5 of this mod and below are under the title, "Bluey's Thingamajigs".
 Consider these mods separate from each other.

 Disclaimer about product: